Farama-Foundation/Minari/docs/content/dataset_standards.md

 </ul>
 </div>

-Similarly, consider the case where we had a `Box` space as an observation space and a relatively complex `Tuple` space as an action space with the following definition:
+Similarly, consider the case where we have a `Box` space as an observation space and a relatively complex `Tuple` space as an action space with the following definition:
 ```
 spaces.Tuple(
     (